orangejuice/blog/data/activity/movie-麦收-2008/record.en.md

   subtitle: 2008 / Mainland China / Documentary / Xu Tong
 ---

-The film offers a unique perspective, Beijing in 2008.
+The film offers a unique perspective of Beijing in 2008.